jhauschild/sphinx_cfg_options/test.rst

 As you might have expected, the references :cfg:option:`Vehicle.max_speed` and :cfg:option:`ElectricCar.max_speed` now point to the two different definitions.

-One last hint: you can include a collection of the same name at multiple positions in the documentation.
+One last hint: you can include a config of the same name at multiple positions in the documentation.
 However, all but one should have `:noindex:` set, and only the one not having `:noindex:` can define the includes.

-.. cfg:collection:: ElectricCar
+.. cfg:config:: ElectricCar
     :noindex: